Compliant Explicit Reference Governor for Contact Friendly Robotic Manipulators: Numerical Examples

 \subsection{Two Link Planar Arm}

-To further analyze the behavior of the Compliant ERG, we consider a two link planar robotic arm (hereafter referred to as RR arm).
-The dynamic equations of an RR arm satisfy \eqref{cts sys} and are described in \cite{ModernRobotics}.
+For the purpose of this simulation, the contact forces are modeled as a unidirectional spring damper system.

+where $K$ and $B$ are the spring and damping coefficients of the object.
+With $\vec\rho_s(v)=[0~-1]^\top$ in \eqref{soft_rep}, the navigation field steers $v$ towards the solution to

+This property follows from convexity of the constraints and the attraction/repulsion NF being a regularized projected gradient flow, \cite{ERG}.
+For this simple example, since $K_P$ represents a virtual spring between $x$ and $v$, a desired steady-state force $F_{ss}>0$ maps directly to maximum penetration depth $\delta_s$.

+Noting that the corresponding potential energy at steady state is $E_{ss}=\frac12K_P\delta_s^2$, we must satisfy the energy upperbound $E_{ss}<E_{\max}$ if we wish to attain the target steady-state force.

+We consider a two-link planar arm (RR arm) with dynamics satisfying \eqref{cts sys} as in \cite{ModernRobotics}.
 The parameters $l_1, l_2, m_1, m_2 $ are 1m, 0.5m, 2kg and 1.5kg respectively.
-We will denote the position of the end effector with $p=f(q)$, where $f(q)$ are the forward kinematics.

-We take the initial condition to be $q_0 = [\pi/2,\pi/5]^\top$ and the reference $ r = [\pi/4,-\pi/3]^\top$.
-In cartesian coordinates the reference translates to the end effector coordinates being $[1.19, 0.57]^\top$.
+The end effector position is $p=f(q)$, where $f(q)$ are the forward kinematics.
+The initial condition is $q_0 = [\pi/2,\, \pi/5]^\top$ and the reference $r = [\pi/4,\, -\pi/3]^\top$, corresponding to end-effector position $[1.19,\, 0.57]^\top$.
 The system has soft constraints $p_x \leq 1$, which the reference violates.
 Fig. \ref{RR_joint} shows the trajectory of the end effector reference $f(v)$ and the steady-state configuration reached by the RR arm.
 Given